Enjoy some of the region’s premier USAC sanctioned races.

 Q: What happens if I have a mechanical during the race?

 A: Happens from time to time.
 Get off the course and assess.
 If you can’t fix the problem, someone will let us know; we’ll come get you if needed.
+Just be sure to stay out of the way of other competitors

 Post Race